camberini/Ansible-DynamicPlugin-Droplets/README.md

 # Ansible-DynamicPlugin-Droplets
-playbook uses dynamic inventory plugin from DigitalOcean collection to spin up droplets
+Playbook uses the dynamic inventory plugin from DigitalOcean collection to spin up droplets.